 Take a walk after dinner

 Walking after a meal can give you several distinct benefits.
 First, you can get exercise at a time when you might not otherwise be exercising as frequently.
 It can also provide some quiet alone time to de-stress and aid your digestion all at once.
 All of these factors combined are good for your physical and mental health, and can contribute to weight loss.
-To maximize these benefits, research suggests that walking immediately after a meal is better than waiting even an hour.
+To maximize these benefits, that walking immediately after a meal is better than waiting even an hour.

 Don’t forgo exercise